romainbenmansour/TVTime/README.md

 ## How it works
 First you have to login with your facebook account.
 Then you will have access to all endpoints that you might need with your id and token.

-## endpoints
+## Endpoints

 #### POST /user/login/facebook

 Login via Facebook.
-You need to send a facebook access_token and your facebook user id
+You need to send a facebook access_token and your facebook user id.

 ###### HTTP POST PARAMS
 ```json